petter-holmberg/cpp-ref/classes.md

 ### override

 In C++11, the identifier `override` is used to explicitly declare that a virtual function in a derived class overrides a base class implementation.
-This is useful because there are many subtle ways to accidentally not override a base class function.
+This is useful (especially in large class hierarchies) because there are many subtle ways to accidentally not override a base class function.
 With `override` the compiler will catch these errors.
-[Meyers14](#Meyers14) §10.
+[Stroustrup13](#Stroustrup13) §20.3.4.1, [Meyers14](#Meyers14) §10.

 ### final

-In C++11, the identifier `final` is used to explicitly declare that a virtual function cannot be overridden in derived classes. `final` may also be applied to a class, in which case the class is prohibited from being used as a base class.
+In C++11, the identifier `final` is used to explicitly declare that a function cannot be overridden in derived classes. `final` may also be applied to a class, in which case the class is prohibited from being used as a base class.
+Use `final` only sparingly, when it reflects a semantic need.
+[Stroustrup13](#Stroustrup13) §20.3.4.2

 ### explicit